-Comparing our data with the dashed lines, we see that in each host mass bin a single power-law describes the cSHMF reasonably well only for $\mu\lesssim 0.1$.
-This observation primarily applies to the whole volume and equally weighted sample.
-In all cases the void cSHMFs appear to have a noticeably steeper slope than for the hosts in COCO and the COLOR equally weighted samples.
+Comparing our data with the dashed lines, we find that a single power-law provides a good description of the cSHMF only up to a transition point $\mu \lesssim \mutrans$.
+Beyond this scale, the cSHMF exhibits a significant exponential suppression relative to the power-law fit.
+For our three host halo mass bins, we estimate $\mutrans\sim 0.03, 0.04,$ and $0.1$, with the transition occurring at larger subhalo-to-host mass ratios for lower-mass hosts.
+This trend partially reflects the effects of simulation mass resolution: lower-mass host haloes can only reliably resolve relatively massive subhaloes, effectively shifting the onset of the cutoff to higher $\mu$.
+In all cases, the deviation from the power-law exceeds 10\% and lies beyond the $1\sigma$ bootstrap uncertainty, indicating a statistically robust departure from scale-free behaviour.
+This observation primarily applies to the cosmic mean and equally weighted sample.
+In all cases, the void cSHMFs appear to have a noticeably steeper slope than for the hosts in COCO and the COLOR equally weighted samples.
 The slope for the wall sample in the most massive bin is similarly steep.
-Across all environmental samples in all mass bins, the shape of the cSHMF in the regime of the most massive subhalos, $\mu\geq 0.1$, significantly deviates from a uniform power-law.
+Across all environmental samples in all mass bins, the shape of the cSHMF in the regime of the most massive subhaloes, $\mu \geq \mutrans$, significantly deviates from a uniform power-law.